harelba/q/BRANCH-generic-injected-streams.markdown

 The purpose of this change is to allow pluggable file object streams to be used with q by providing a function that opens and closed file objects based on the virtual "table name" provided in queries.

 API is not final yet, this is just a playground for now.
+The rest of the API definition is in [Here](README.markdown)

 No documentation is provided yet.
 However, suggestions on how to bundle q properly in order for it to become a full fledged python module, without losing the command line capability are most welcome.